jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

 Copying Metadata Annotations from One Phylogenetic Data Object to Another
 -------------------------------------------------------------------------

-As the :class:`~dendropy.dataobject.base.AnnotationSet` is derived from :class:`set`, it has the :meth:`set.add` and :meth:`set.update` methods available for direct addition of :class:`~dendropy.dataobject.base.Annotation` objects.
+As the :class:`~dendropy.dataobject.base.AnnotationSet` is derived from :class:`dendropy.utility.containers.OrderedSet`, it has the :meth:`:class:`dendropy.utility.containers.OrderedSet`dendropy.utility.containers.OrderedSet.add` and :meth:`:class:`dendropy.utility.containers.OrderedSet`dendropy.utility.containers.OrderedSet.update` methods available for direct addition of :class:`~dendropy.dataobject.base.Annotation` objects.
 The following example shows how to add metadata annotations associated with a |DataSet| object to all its |Tree| objects::

     import dendropy